dgiglio84/BigE-2023-Analysis/README.md

 **Introduction**

 The Big E is an annual New England fair that takes place in West Springfield, Massachusetts.
 It opens the second Friday after Labor Day and lasts for a total of seventeen days.
 In 2023, the Big E ran from September 15 to October 1.

 **Goal**

-To find factors which affect the attendance of each day at the Big E.
+To find factors which affected the daily attendance.

 **Gathering Data**

-For this analysis, the data was collected from two sources:
+For this analysis, data was collected from two sources:
 1. The Big E home page (https://www.thebige.com/)
 2. Weather Underground (https://www.wunderground.com/history/daily/us/ma/west-springfield/KBDL)